Notify me

 mandala as an example of mathematical art

-. . . geometric and often intricate patterns representing the universe in Hinduism and Buddhism, highlight the interconnectedness of mathematics and art.
+. . . geometric and often intricate patterns representing the universe as conceptualized by Hinduism and Buddhism, highlight the interconnectedness of mathematics and art.
 These circular designs radiate symmetry, employing mathematical principles to create mesmerizing patterns that reflect balance, unity, and spirituality.
 Mandalas, with their precise geometry, illustrate the fusion of mathematical concepts and artistic expression.

 Geometry: